Azure/azure-sdk-for-js/sdk/communication/arm-communication/README.md

 const result = await client.communicationServices.beginCreateOrUpdate(resourceGroup, resourceName, resource);
 ```

-To create a user-assigned managed identity, your account needs the Managed Identity Contributor role assignment.
+To create a user assigned managed identity, your account needs the Managed Identity Contributor role assignment.
 An resource can have multiple user assigned managed identities.

-`The Managed Identity Contributor role assignment`is a built-in Azure role that allows you to managed user-assigned managed identities
+`The Managed Identity Contributor role assignment`is a built-in Azure role that allows you to managed user assigned managed identities

 ```javascript
 // Defining an object that specifies identity type as User Assigned for the new resource.